 To some, a brand may just be a name, logo or corporate identity.
 To others it may be a trade mark or “trust mark” – a guarantee of consistent quality.
 To a brand-focused company it will be its most valuable and yet intangible business asset.

 A brand is perhaps best explained by adopting the perspective of the individual (whether shopper or user) rather than that of the company.
-A brand is the sum of that individual’s knowledge and understanding of a product, service or company, and provides the means for exercising choice and preference.
-Over time, a product or service may develop in an individual’s mind to become familiar, recognisable, reassuring, unique and trust inspiring – in other words, a strong brand.
+A brand is the sum of that individual’s knowledge and feelings for a product, service or company, and provides the means for exercising choice and preference.
+Over time, a product or service may develop in an individual’s mind to become familiar, recognisable, reassuring, unique and trust-inspiring – in other words, a strong brand.

 “Branding” is the means whereby companies strive to create and build strong brands.
 Over 1 million people are employed and companies invest some £33 billion per year in the creation and building of brands in the UK.
 This equates to an investment in the economy of some £16 billion per year, according to Westminster Business School.
 Great British brands such as Rolls Royce, Dyson and Johnnie Walker drive the UK’s export performance while the desire to build strong brands makes companies accountable, prompting socially beneficial and responsible practices.

 There are four necessary activities to ensure a brand continues to be recognised and have a strong, positive reputation:

 - Monitor lifestyle changes

 Populations age, become richer or poorer and change their behaviour and values.
 A brand must remain constant throughout, making any necessary change in design, packaging and price, while always being good value.

 - Explore technological changes